richmondodufisan/FDTR_Simulation/README.md

 # SOFTWARE REQUIRED:

-MOOSE
+MOOSE<br>

-gmsh (open source meshing software) python API
+gmsh (open source meshing software) python API<br>

-python
+python<br>

-bc (basic calculator available on most Linux distros)
+bc (basic calculator available on most Linux distros)<br>

-The simulations are preferably run with "Parameter_Sweep*", the choice of which to run depends on which system you will be running the simulations on
+The simulations are preferably run with "Parameter_Sweep*", the choice of which to run depends on which system you will be running the simulations on.